-- 3.1 As soon as practicable after the date and time stated as being the latest time for the receipt of tenders they shall be opened in the presence of two senior officers designated by the chief executive and not from the originating department. - 3.2 Every tender received shall be stamped with the date of opening and initialed by two of those present at the opening. - 3.3 A permanent record shall be maintained to show for each set of competitive tender invitations dispatched: - (a) the names of firms/individuals invited; - (b) the names of and the number of firms/individuals from which tenders have been received; - (c) closing date and time; - (d) date and time of opening;
+- 3.1 As soon as practicable after the date and time stated as being the latest time for the receipt of tenders they shall be opened in the Trust's electronic tendering system, which records the tender return in an uneditable format. - 3.2 Every tender received shall be stamped with the date of opening within the Trust's electronic tendering system. - 3.3 A permanent record shall be maintained to show for each set of competitive tender invitations dispatched: - (a) the names of firms/individuals invited; - (b) the names of and the number of firms/individuals from which tenders have been received; - (c) closing date and time; - (d) date and time of opening; - 3.4 The Trust's electronic tendering system prevents the alteration of pricing or other details within the original tender submission, providing a permanent record of documentation. - 3.5 Where there is any suspicion of price altering related to tenders, this should immediately be raised with the chief executive.